tsuru/tsuru/README.md

 With tsuru, you don’t need to think about servers at all.
 As an application developer, you can:

-- Write apps in the programming language of your choice,
+- Write apps in the programming language of your choice
 - Back apps with add-on resources such as SQL and NoSQL databases, including memcached, redis, and many others.
 - Manage apps using the ``tsuru`` command-line tool